dblock/strava-ruby-client/README.md

 Strava provides a [Webhook Event API](https://developers.strava.com/docs/webhooks/) that requires special access obtained by emailing [developers@strava.com](mailto:developers@strava.com).

-A complete example that handles subscription creation, deletion and handling can be found in [strava-webhooks.rb](bin/strava-webhooks.rb), run `strava-webhooks` to see current registrations, `strava-webhooks handle` to run an HTTP server that handles both challenges and event data, `strava-webhooks create [url]` to create a new subscription and `strava-webhooks delete [id]` to delete it.
+A complete example that handles subscription creation, deletion and handling can be found in [strava-webhooks.rb](bin/strava-webhooks.rb).
+Run `strava-webhooks` to see current registrations, `strava-webhooks handle` to run an HTTP server that handles both challenges and event data, `strava-webhooks create [url]` to create a new subscription and `strava-webhooks delete [id]` to delete it.

 Before creating a webhook subscription you must implement and run an HTTP server that will handle a `GET` challenge at the subscription URL.